awslabs/aws-multi-account-viewer/README.md

 - Back-End (CloudFormation templates and Python Lambdas)
 - Front-End (React with Amplify)

-some of the current examples are:
+Current working examples are:

 - All AWS Accounts in Organizations
 - All EC2, Lambdas, ODCR, EC2 Reserved Instances, RDS
 - All IAM Users, Roles, Policy’s
 - All VPCs, Subnets
 - All S3 Buckets
+- All IP's (in progress)
+- All EBS (in progress)

 ## Demo